Konafets/typo3_debugbar/README.md

 ![Screenshot](https://raw.githubusercontent.com/konafets/typo3_debugbar/develop/Documentation/Images/SQLView.png)

-Note: Use the DebugBar only in development.
+:warning: Use the DebugBar only in development.
 It can slow the application down (because it has to gather data).
 So when experiencing slowness, try disabling some of the collectors.

 The extension comes with the default collectors: